Updated On: Jan 21, 2025

 People think that once you have learned to drive, it’s for life.

-Well, it is for life, but if you have stayed away from driving for some time, it will take at least that long to become how good you used to be.
+Well, it is for life, but if you have stayed away from driving for some time, it might take at least that long to become as good as you used to be.

 You cannot stay away from driving for a year and, on the first day, expect yourself to drive precisely how you did a year ago.

-You may not have to learn to drive from scratch, but you do have to brush up on your skills.
+You don’t need to learn driving from scratch, but you do have to brush up on your skills.

-After a gap, the harder you try to drive like you used to, the more driving anxiety you will experience.
+When you drive after a long gap, the harder you try to drive like you used to, the more driving anxiety you might experience.

-So, once you come back from a driving gap, give it some time and do not have unrealistic expectations from yourself.
+So, give it some time and do not have unrealistic expectations of yourself.

 Become The Best Driver Possible

-Finding the actual cause behind developing driving anxiety suddenly is essential.
+Finding the actual cause behind the sudden development of driving anxiety is essential.

 There can be many possible triggers to sudden driving anxiety, and you may not be able to pinpoint the exact reason every single time.

-One foolproof solution for all these causes is to learn to drive of the highest quality.
+One foolproof solution for all these causes is to become a high-quality driver.

-Learn to drive so well that no internal or external situation can trigger anxiety in its way.
+Learn to drive so well that no internal or external situation can trigger anxiety in any way.

-On the contrary, when you have anxiety, it should be released when you start driving.
+On the contrary, when you have anxiety, it gets released when you start driving.

 This way, you will free yourself of driving anxiety forever, and driving will become one of your favorite stress-busters.